gnistor-se/gnistor/content/event/2024-09-07-club-solidarity.md

 https://docs.google.com/forms/d/e/1FAIpQLSekQOGCTs1xlGOyS-lvigT1f3x8uIq5_a8PmJ6xYSj3mFmlmg/viewform

-❤️And if you want to donate but can’t come - swish to AlltÅtAlla at 123 341 52 13 and mark it with “student”.❤️ 🇵🇸FROM THE RIVER TO THE SEA, PALESTINE WILL BE FREE🇵🇸 See less
+❤️And if you want to donate but can’t come - swish to AlltÅtAlla at 123 341 52 13 and mark it with “student”.❤️

+🇵🇸FROM THE RIVER TO THE SEA, PALESTINE WILL BE FREE🇵🇸